Peyton Manning: 2013 season: Fifth MVP and Super Bowl XLVIII appearance

 On the opening game of the 2013 NFL season, Manning became the sixth player in NFL history and the first since 1969 to throw seven touchdowns in a game, doing so against the defending Super Bowl XLVII champions, the Baltimore Ravens.
-He added to this feat by not throwing an interception, tying Y. A. Tittle as one of only two players to have a 7:0 touchdown to interception ratio in a single game (although the Philadelphia Eagles' Nick Foles later matched that feat in week 9 of the same season against the Oakland Raiders).
+He added to this feat by not throwing an interception, tying Y. A. Tittle as one of only two players to have a 7:0 touchdown to interception ratio in a single game (although the Philadelphia Eagles' Nick Foles later matched that feat in Week 9 of the same season against the Oakland Raiders).
 His historic performance against the Ravens gave him AFC Offensive Player of the Week Honors.

-Against the Raiders in week 3, Manning broke the record for most touchdown passes in the first three games of a season after throwing 12, surpassing Tom Brady's 2011 record.
+Against the Raiders in Week 3, Manning broke the record for most touchdown passes in the first three games of a season after throwing 12, surpassing Tom Brady's 2011 record.
 His performance against the Raiders gave him his second AFC Offensive Player of the Week honor in three weeks.
-In a week 5 win against the Dallas Cowboys, Manning threw his first interception of the season; he was intercepted by cornerback Morris Claiborne.
+In a Week 5 win over the Dallas Cowboys, Manning completed 33-of-42 passes for 414 yards, four passing touchdowns and his first rushing touchdown in five years via a one-yard bootleg just before halftime, but also threw his first interception of the season en route to a 51–48 victory; he was intercepted by cornerback Morris Claiborne.
 Two weeks later, Manning returned to Indianapolis for the first time in the regular season since being released by the Colts.
 In an emotional pregame ceremony, the Colts showed a tribute video to Manning.
 In his first game back at Indianapolis, he was 29 of 49 for 386 yards, three touchdowns, and one interception but was sacked a season-high four times as the Broncos fell 39–33.